 I feared that by accepting it I would never change it.
-And I was determined to change things!
+That I would become passive and let it all wash over me.
 So how could I possibly accept the very things that I didn’t want in my life?

 Acceptance, enjoyment or excitement

-Finally I saw the light, and I was beginning to accept the unacceptable.
+Finally it all started to make sense, and I was beginning to accept the unacceptable.

 I am the master of feeling guilty about everything (working too much, not working enough, not seeing my son enough, not wanting to be home all the time…), and it brought me so much pain.
 I would feel pain on a daily basis because I was never fully where I wanted to be, or I felt I should have been doing something different on the basis of some impossible yard-stick of working motherhood.

-But I realised that the only way out of this pain is not to push further, but to accept that today life is the way it is, and I cannot fundamentally change things today or tomorrow.
+But I realised that the only way out of the pain was not to push further, but to accept that today life is the way it is, and I cannot fundamentally change things today or tomorrow.
 I will eventually change things around, I am on my way and I have a plan of action, but that will not actualise today or tomorrow.

-I am accepting today as it is, because change does not always happen over night.
+I am accepting today as it is, because change in the physical world does not always happen over night.

 Here is the key: Accepting today as it is does not mean we forever surrender living life as it is today.